Keith975/IXD-256/assignment2/readme.md

 ## Assignment2

+PS：Hi Nikita, if you saw this message, it means I am now still working on documenting.
+I have an interview today around 6 PM, and I spent most of the time today preparing for that.

 Link to the code:
 [assignment2 Micropyton code](main.py)
 [assignment2 Python code](main.py)

 **Description**
-This project aims to create a immersive flighting experience.
+This project aims to create an immersive flighting experience.
 The project integrates a motion sensor mounted on a steering wheel to provide motion data displayed on a HUD on a computer screen.
 A switch on the steering wheel connects to an RGB strip, and pressing the button triggers a gunfire animation on the lights.
 The setup combines motion tracking with interactive lighting for an immersive experience.

 **Inspiration**
 The core of this project is to use a motion sensor to simulate the experience of flying a fighter jet.
 A HUD will display key information such as altitude, direction, and other essential data.
 This setup aims to create a realistic and immersive flight experience.